-- mental health professional (therapist, psychologist, or psychiatrist)
+- mental health professional, such as a therapist, psychologist, or psychiatrist

 - exercise physiologist

-- neurologist (a doctor specializing in disorders of the brain and nervous system)
+- neurologist, or a doctor specializing in disorders of the brain and nervous system

-Schedule regular checkups with the specialists your doctor recommends to make sure you’re reducing your chance of complications.
+If you can, schedule regular checkups with the specialists your doctor recommends to make sure you’re reducing your chances of complications.

-There isn’t a cure for type 2 diabetes, but you can manage it with medications and healthy lifestyle choices as you age.
+Type 2 diabetes doesn’t have a cure, but you can manage it with medications and healthy lifestyle choices as you age.

 Here are a few steps to take to enjoy a healthy life with type 2 diabetes after age 50:

 - Take your medications as directed by your doctor.
-One reason people don’t have good control over their type 2 diabetes is because they don’t take their medications as directed.
+One reason people don’t have good control over their type 2 diabetes is because they aren’t able to take their medications as directed.
 This may be due to cost, side effects, or simply not remembering.
-Talk to your doctor if something is preventing you from taking your medications as directed.
+Talk with your doctor if something is preventing you from taking your medications as directed.

 - Get regular exercise.
-The American Diabetes Association recommends 30 minutes of moderate-to-vigorous intensity aerobic activity at least five days per week, and strength training at least twice per week.
+The ADA recommends 30 minutes of moderate- to vigorous-intensity aerobic activity at least 5 days per week, and strength training at least twice per week.

-- Avoid sugar and high-carb, processed foods.
-You should reduce the amount of sugar and high-carbohydrate processed foods you eat.
+- Avoid sugar and high carb, processed foods.
+Try to reduce the amount of sugar and high carbohydrate processed foods you eat.
 This includes desserts, candy, sugary drinks, packaged snacks, white bread, rice, and pasta.